gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 `ConcurrentHashSet<T>` provided by `Gapotchenko.FX.Collections` is a thread-safe implementation of `HashSet<T>`.

+## AssociativeArray&lt;TKey, TValue&gt;

+`AssociativeArray<TKey, TValue>` provided by `Gapotchenko.FX.Collections` is a drop-in replacement for `Dictionary<TKey, TValue>` that can handle `null` keys.

+In contrast, `Dictionary<TKey, TValue>` cannot work with `null` keys and throws an exception when `null` key is encountered.
+Due to such an artificial narrowing of the key space, it becomes hardly possible to solve some kinds of tasks with `Dictionary<TKey, TValue>`.

+`AssociativeArray<TKey, TValue>` resolves that by supporting a full space of keys without exceptions.

 ## AddRange&lt;T&gt;(IEnumerable&lt;T&gt;) for Collections

 `AddRange` is a highly demanded operation that allows to add a sequence of elements to the end of a collection.